sneaker-rohit/jekyll-now/_posts/2017-06-15-Creating-Web-Server-Image-Using-Dockerfile.md

 `CMD ["apache2ctl","-D","FOREGROUND"]`

+`CMD` instruction will execute once the container is running.
+Here, we are telling it to run the apache service and are providing the additional args.

 Now, let's build the image using the below command. webserver is the name of the image and version1 is the tag we have specified.

 `docker build -t "webserver:version1"`